-SYNOPSIS: The seventh trumpet blast or “third woe” ushers in the end of the age with the victory of the kingdom of the God and the final judgment – Revelation 11:15-19.
+The seventh trumpet ushers in the end of the age, the consummation of the kingdom, and the final judgment – Revelation 11:15-19.

-The twenty-four elders give thanks to God as the one “who is and who was.”
-This phrase occurs in the prologue of Revelation and in the vision of the Throne:
+The twenty-four elders gave thanks to the one “who is and who was.”
+This phrase occurred in the prologue of Revelation, and in the vision of the Throne:

-- (Revelation 11:15-19) – “And the seventh messenger sounded; and there came to be loud voices in heaven, saying — The kingdom of the world hath become [the kingdom] of our Lord and of his Christ, and he shall reign unto the ages of ages.
-And the twenty-four elders who before God do sit upon their thrones, fell down upon their faces and rendered homage unto God, saying — We give thanks unto thee, O Lord God, the Almighty, Who is and Who was; because thou hast taken thy great power and hast become king.
-And the nations were angered; and thine anger came, and the fit time of the dead to be vindicated, and to give their reward unto thy servants the prophets and unto the saints, and unto them who revere thy name — the small and the great, and to despoil them who were despoiling the earth.
-And the sanctuary of God which is in heaven was opened, and the ark of his covenant in his sanctuary appeared, and there came to be lightnings, and voices, and thunderings, and an earthquake, and great hail” – (The Emphasized Bible).
+- (Revelation 11:17-19) – “And the nations were angered; and your wrath came, and the fit time of the dead to be vindicated, and to give their reward to your servants the prophets and to the saints, and to them who revere your name — the small and the great, and to despoil them who were despoiling the earth.
+And the sanctuary of God which is in heaven was opened, and the ark of his covenant in his sanctuary appeared, and there came to be lightnings, and voices, and claps of thundering, and an earthquake, and great hail.”

-The time has come for the dead to be judged, to reward the righteous, and to “destroy them that destroy the earth.”
-This phrase alludes to the dirge of Jeremiah against ancient Babylon that was also employed in the second trumpet:
+The time arrived for the dead to be judged, to reward the righteous, and to “destroy them that destroy the earth.”
+This last phrase alludes to the dirge from the book of Jeremiah against ancient Babylon, a passage used previously in the second trumpet:

 - (Jeremiah 51:25) – “I am against you, O destroying mountain, THAT DESTROYED ALL THE EARTH; I will stretch out my hand upon you, roll you down from the rocks and make you a burnt mountain.”